cloudmesh-community/book/chapters/cloud/packer.md

-In our example, we define the builder for Google Cloud Platform which requires our credential file (account.json), our project ID, base image name, ssh username and zone.
+In our example, we define the builder for Google Cloud Platform which requires our credential file (account.json), our project ID, base image name, ssh username, and zone.

 Finally, the `provisioners` section allows the user to customize the base image defined in the `builders` section.
-In our example, we simply use the `shell` provisioner which allows us to type in shell commands to provision the image as we want it.
+In our example, we simply use the `shell` provisioner, which allows us to type in shell commands to provision the image as we want it.
 Here we install python3.7, python3-pip and idle-python3.7.
 We also write out an aliases file so that upon login, the user can access python3.7 using